 Cultural Change

-For instance, we have quantified the rise of individualism around the globe in the past 5 decades and in the US over the past 2 centuries, and how the meaning of mindfulness has evolved in English language in the last half a century.
+For instance, we have quantified the rise of individualism around the globe in the past 5 decades and in the US over the past 2 centuries, and an increase in gender equality in the US and UK in the past 6 decades.
+Most recently, I have also explored the role of AI for societal transformation and evaluate markers of human welfare to address the question if humanity is progressing or regressing.

 References